 How Can You Start Intermittent Fasting?

 According to Ramos, step one is to always cut out snacks and go back to eating proper meals.
 The second step is to try to move your dinner window up a little bit.
 Eating earlier also induces better sleep, reduces heart burn and indigestion and helps with weight control in and of itself.
 “Once people get into the habit of eating regular meals and trying not to eat so late at night, then we start talking about cutting out breakfast.”
 If you are going to get the real health benefits of fasting, you have to still eat healthy; it is certainly not an excuse to eat junk.
-“You can eat good fat that is anti-inflammatory [like olive oil, fatty fish and nuts], or you can eat bad fat like peanut oil [it’s high in Omega-6 fats, which are more pro-inflammatory] and think that’s good when it’s not,” says Ramos.
+“You can eat good fat that is anti-inflammatory [like olive oil, fatty fish and nuts], or you can eat bad fat like peanut oil [it’s high in omega-6 fatty acids, which are more pro-inflammatory] and think that’s good when it’s not,” says Ramos.
 “At the end of the day, I encourage my patients to eat real foods, and eat foods that don’t produce a lot of inflammation.
 It makes a difference across the board, regardless of what their diet is — whether they’re paleo or ketogenic, fasting gets the same results in everybody.”

 Are You A Good Candidate?

-Intermittent fasting certainly isn’t for everyone.
+Intermittent fasting certainly is not for everyone.
 It is never recommended for children, pregnant women, women who are breastfeeding, people who are underweight or have an unhealthy relationship with weight loss and food.
 “I also wouldn’t recommend it to someone that’s been diagnosed with adrenal fatigue because if your adrenal glands aren’t working well, they will not be able to keep your blood sugar stable,” says Bailey.
 However, — and perhaps surprisingly — it is perfectly fine for people who exercise regularly.
 Some of the benefits of exercising in a fasted state include boosted growth hormone production, improved body composition, and an increase in oxidative stress — which benefits the muscle machinery — all while preserving your muscle mass.
 “In the primary state of fasting, the body will burn fat, which is great to improve your body composition,” says Bailey.
 “However, I work with a lot of professional athletes, and they will never go beyond 16 hours of fasting because they not only want to preserve muscle mass, they want to improve it.
 So, we normally say to do a 16/8 fast, exercise in a fasted state that will improve fat burn, but make sure the night before they had a meal high in protein.”

 According to Ramos, there’s no actual science that suggests we must eat three times a day, let alone more.
-(Modern dietary guidelines are created solely by government organizations: The U.S. Department of Agriculture.)“One of the most enlightening conversations I had was with my grandmother who was in her 70s, and she said, ‘Honey, I think you’re right, because when we only ate three meals a day and we didn’t snack, we weren’t fat!
+(Modern dietary guidelines are created solely by government organizations: the U.S. Department of Agriculture.)“One of the most enlightening conversations I had was with my grandmother who was in her 70s, and she said, ‘Honey, I think you’re right, because when we only ate three meals a day and we didn’t snack, we weren’t fat!
 I was never fat until my 40s.
 It was when we started being able to afford the potato chips and premade cookies.’
 I think it’s good to go back and reflect on human history and see what we did that worked, and what we did that didn’t work,” says Ramos.
-“And what we’ve done since the late 70s — the TV dinners, the incessant snacking, the low-fat diets — hasn’t worked.”
+“And what we’ve done since the late ’70s — the TV dinners, the incessant snacking, the low-fat diets — hasn’t worked.”